-This is the second post about me and my wife’s excursion to USA and all the traveling we did.
-We’ll be spending 6 months in the country, to study, attend conferences, travel and compare the culture to Finland.
-Hopefully we’ll learn something about ourselves and the world along the way!
+This is the second post about my and my wife’s excursion to the USA and all the traveling we have done.
+We’ll be spending 6 months in the country, to study, attend conferences, travel, and compare the culture to Finland.
+Hopefully, we will learn something about ourselves and the world along the way!

 The trip from Kangasala to Whitewater was definitely not a fast one.
 Driving from Kangasala to Helsinki-Vantaa Airport in Finland took a few hours, we had to wait for the flight for a couple of hours, before a 4-hour flight to Keflavik (in Iceland).

 While waiting on Helsinki-Vantaa, we met a Finnish woman living in America with her husband, who was a descendant of Finnish immigrants from a century ago.
-She had been living in the USA for a couple of decades, and had apparently integrated really well – she was really open about politics, and extremely critical to Obama’s term as a president.
+She had been living in the USA for a couple of decades, and had apparently integrated really well – she was really open about politics and extremely critical of Obama’s term as president.
 She was also almost ecstatic about Trump’s presidency.
-If that’s not a succesful integration, I don’t know what is!
+If that’s not a successful integration, I don’t know what is!

 The second part of the trip was flown from Iceland to Chicago, over Canada and Lake Michigan.
-The visibility was bad, as there was a ton of clouds, and it was pretty dark at this point.
-We had been chasing the daylight since we left Finland, since it was around 2 pm when we left, and it was getting dark – in Iceland it was 3-4 pm (local time), and finally around 6 pm we arrived in Chicago.
+The visibility was bad, as there were a ton of clouds, and it was pretty dark at this point.
+We had been chasing the daylight since we left Finland since it was around 2 pm when we left, and it was getting dark – in Iceland, it was 3-4 pm (local time), and finally, around 6 pm we arrived in Chicago.
 At that point it was already dark in addition to being cloudy, so not much to look at during the descent.

 Entering the Land of Freedom